-The ability of the Corporation to fund its growth strategy, including making selective acquisitions, investing in further inventory or acquiring infrastructure will depend on the Corporation being able to acquire credit facilities on reasonable terms or to raise financing through equity and/or debt capital markets.
+The ability of the Corporation to fund its growth strategy, including expanding or entering into new lines of business, making selective acquisitions, investing in further inventory or acquiring infrastructure will depend on the Corporation being able to acquire credit facilities on reasonable terms or to raise financing through equity and/or debt capital markets.
 If the Corporation is unable to obtain equity and/or debt financing, either at all or on favourable terms, it may not be able to fund its growth strategy which could have an adverse effect on the prospects of the Corporation.